Skip to content

 The nextflow run command

-The nextflow run command will also automatically pull the pipeline if it had not been pulled.
+The nextflow run command will also automatically pull the pipeline.

 Nextflow will pull the pipelines default GitHub branch if a pipeline version is not specified.
-This will be the master branch for nf-core pipelines with a stable release.
+The master branch is the default branch for nf-core pipelines with a stable release and the dev branch for pipelines that are still being developed.

 nf-core pipelines use GitHub releases to tag stable versions of the code and software.
-You will always be able to execute different versions of a pipeline using the -revision or -r option.
+You can execute different versions of a pipeline using the -revision or -r option.

 Similarly, you can use the -r option to specify a specific GitHub branch.
 For example, the dev branch of the nf-core/demo pipeline could be pulled with the command: